-A Push is specified by two diagonal corners, the function to call when the user interacts with it, its various colors (background, foreground, and outline) and outline thickness.
+A Push object simulates is a push-and-hold button (i.e., the button is on while you press on it, and off otherwise).
+A Push object is created using the following function.
+It is specified by two diagonal corners, the function to call when the user presses it, its various colors (background, foreground, and outline), and outline thickness.

 Once a push and hold button has been created, the following functions are available: